 If you’re going to be enjoying a Walt Disney World vacation this spring, you’ll definitely want to schedule some time to explore Epcot’s Flower and Garden Festival.
 Everyone from expert gardeners to those of us without green thumbs can appreciate the astounding botanical displays, but beyond the flowers and plants, there are so many other reasons to check out the Festival.

-Click here to follow along with DFB as we uncover all the details about Food Booths and Menus PLUS bring you all the Food Pics from the 2019 Festival!!
+Click here to follow along with DFB as we uncover all the details about Food Booths and Menus for the 2020 Festival!!

 Now to our TOP TIPS!